Are you new to the world of loose leaf tea?

-Learn about the different kinds of tea and the best ways to make loose leaf tea in this article by Tegan Woo, founder of Amoda Tea.
+Discover the rich and diverse world of loose leaf tea in this article from Tegan Woo, founder of Amoda Tea.

 Tea is the oldest beverage in the world and an essential drink in cultures all across the globe.

-All true "tea" is made from the leaves of the Camellia Sinensis bush - black, oolong, green, white, yellow, and pu-erh.
+All true "tea" is made from the leaves of the Camellia Sinensis bush.
+This includes black, oolong, green, white, yellow, and pu-erh.

-Herbal teas (like chamomile or mint) and the popular rooibos tea are actually not "tea" in the strictest sense, because they don't come from the Camellia Sinensis plant.
-Instead, they're called "tisanes".
+Herbal teas like chamomile, mint and rooibos tea are not technically "tea" because they don't come from the Camellia Sinensis plant.
+However, many of us still refer to them as "tea" and that's perfectly fine!

 🌱 Types of Loose Leaf Tea